-The PHA will allow families who initially qualified to live in an excepted unit to remain when circumstances change due to circumstances beyond the remaining family members' control.
+COCThe PHA will allow families who initially qualified to live in an excepted unit to remain when circumstances change due to circumstances beyond the remaining family members' control.

-In all other cases, the PHA will provide written notice to the family and owner within 10 business days of making the determination.
-The family will be given 30 days from the date of the notice to move out of the PBV unit.
-If the family does not move out within this 30-day time frame, the PHA will terminate the housing assistance payments at the expiration of this 30-day period.
+In all other cases, COCthe PHA will provide written notice to the family and owner within 10 business days of making the determination.
+The family will be given 390 days from the date of the notice to move out of the PBV unit.
+If the family does not move out within this 930-day time frame, COCthe PHA will terminate the housing assistance payments at the expiration of this 30-day period.

-The PHA may make exceptions to this 30-day period if needed for reasons beyond the family's control such as death, serious illness, or other medical emergency of a family member.
+COCThe PHA may make exceptions to this 930-day period if needed for reasons beyond the family's control such as death, serious illness, or other medical emergency of a family member.